thesteau/Tableau-Hyper-Dataset-Extract/README.md

 ```

 ## Acknowledgements
-The original developer of the Pantab module
+Special thanks to the original developer of the Pantab module!